abcsFrederick/ABCSwebsite-dev/BUF.md

 # Bioinformatics User Forum

 The Bioinformatics User Forum is a place to build the bioinformatics community within the NCI and Frederick National Laboratory as well as among our collaborators at NIH, Ft Detrick and beyond.
-Anyone interested in the bioinformatcs challenges in these communities is welcome to join us (search for "Bioinformatics-User-Forum" at [list.nih.gov](https://list.nih.gov) to sign up for our list serve).
+Anyone interested in the bioinformatics challenges in these communities is welcome to join us (search for "Bioinformatics-User-Forum" at [list.nih.gov](https://list.nih.gov) to sign up for our list serve).

 Check out our [Statistics for Lunch](Stats4Lunch) and [Programmer's Corner](ProgrammersCorner) series for additional upcoming events and recordings.